w3c/wai-curricula/content/content-author/data-tables.md

 * write descriptions that:
   * explain how the table is organized
   * provide information about the type of data in each column and row
-* identify related requirements for authoring tools to:
+* identify requirements for authoring tools to:
   * support the inclusion of summaries and descriptions
   * produce appropriate markup for summaries and descriptions